 In Fort Chicken, Illinois, Clint Hadson is not doing so well in his planned career as a horror writer and has returned home to stay with his mom.
 He takes a job as a substitute teacher at his old school, meeting fellow teacher Lucy McCormick and realising they went to school together.
 One of the girls in Clint’s class abruptly turns and bites a chunk out of another student’s face.
 She attacks others in the playground and the infection rapidly spreads around all of the children, turning them into flesh-eating zombies.
 Clint and the other teachers take refuge inside the school.
 The same thing appears to be happening all over the city and is caused by the eating of infected chicken pieces from a local poultry farm.
 As the group realise, the contagion only infects those under the age of puberty.
 They now try to find a means to get past the children and escape the school.

 Cooties was the second film for Elijah Wood’s Spectrevision production company and the first in which Wood had a starring role.
 (See below for the other Spectrevision films).
-While co-directors Jonathan Milott and Cary Murnion are making their debut, there is an interesting cluster of names on the script, including Leigh Whannell, a collaborator with James Wan on the scripts for Saw (2004), Dead Silence (2007), and Insidious (2010) and sequels who subsequently made his debut as director with Insidious Chapter 3 (2015); Josh C. Waller, a Spectrevision producer and director of Raze (2013) and Camino (2015), and Ian Brennan who co-created tv’s Glee (2009-15) and Scream Queens (2015-7).
+While co-directors Jonathan Milott and Cary Murnion are making their debut, there is an interesting cluster of names on the script, including Leigh Whannell, a collaborator with James Wan on the scripts for Saw (2004), Dead Silence (2007), and Insidious (2010) and sequels who subsequently made his debut as director with Insidious Chapter 3 (2015), followed by the A.I. film Upgrade (2018); Josh C. Waller, a Spectrevision producer and director of Raze (2013) and Camino (2015), and Ian Brennan who co-created tv’s Glee (2009-15) and Scream Queens (2015-7).

 The zombie film has become a massively creatively exhausted genre in the last few years.
 Since the late 2000s, filmmakers have been turning to zombie parodies and throwing zombies in with absurdly incongruous things as in the likes of Zombie Beach Party (2003), Poultrygeist: Night of the Chicken Dead (2006), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
 (2009), Stag Night of the Dead (2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Cockneys vs Zombies (2012), Pro Wrestlers vs Zombies (2014), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015), Attack of the Lederhosen Zombies (2016) and Pride and Prejudice and Zombies (2016).
 Starting out as a way to revive the zombie genre, the zombie parody is itself now starting to become a creatively exhausted vein.